ogrisel/python-appveyor-demo/README.md

   http://ci.appveyor.com/project/ogrisel/python-appveyor-demo

-In particular the `appveyor/install.ps1` powershell scripts download and install Python and and pip to grab all the development dependencies of the project as registered in the `dev-requirements.txt` file.
+In particular the `appveyor/install.ps1` powershell script downloads and installs Python and and pip to grab all the development dependencies of the project as registered in the `dev-requirements.txt` file.

 The `appveyor/setup_build_evn.cmd` batch script optionally configures